amjadodeh/random-scripts/README.md

 " | sudo tee /etc/keyd/default.conf

 # Enable and start keyd daemon
-systemctl enable --now keyd.service
+systemctl --user enable --now keyd.service

 # Thats it!
-You may have to restart your applications for this to take effect.
+You should now restart your system for changes to take effect.
 ```